mattlean/eswiss/docs/stylesheets.md

 ## Why Sass?

-[Sass](https://sass-lang.com) was chosen over some other options because it extends the capabilities of CSS without deviating too far from the direction of the language, making it very easy to pick up for designers and developers who come a vanilla CSS background.
+[Sass](https://sass-lang.com) was chosen because it extends the capabilities of CSS without deviating too far from the direction of the language, making it very easy to pick up for designers and developers who come a vanilla CSS background.
 It is also extremely easy to setup with [Create React App](https://create-react-app.dev), which is a popular toolchain to use with eswiss since React is the supported JavaScript library.

-While CSS-in-JS solutions are being looked into for potential future support, at the moment eswiss does not support them officially.
+While CSS-in-JS solutions are being looked into, at the moment eswiss does not support them officially.
 There is certainly nothing stopping you from setting it up on your own though, as most CSS-in-JS solutions should still allow you to follow eswiss stylesheet code guidelines.

 ## Stylesheet Code Guidelines